 An indicator is a qualitative or quantitative measure.
 An indicator can express an attribute, status, level or changes in the object examined, thus serving as the basis for measurement.
 An indicator is a concrete and verifiable description or a figure concerning the desirable properties of activities.

 Peer reviews are based on collegial assessment in which independent external experts provide feedback on the activities of the organisation.
 Peer assessors (or evaluators) often represent the organisation or community similar to the one being evaluated.

 The process-related factors of quality describe how the set objectives, content and other activities are implemented in practice.
 The structural and process-related factors of quality operate in interaction.

-Quality culture is defined by how the organisation defines quality of its activities and how the quality and its importance is understood.
-The educational organisation itself can explain in more concrete terms what the quality culture means in its operating context.
-For example, the quality culture can describe the atmosphere of the development of the operation and individual and collective commitment to quality work.
-The ability to identify the organisation’s strengths and areas that require development is a sign of a mature quality culture.
+Quality culture is defined by how the organisation defines quality in its operations and how quality and its importance is understood within the organisation.
+The educational organisation may define in more concrete terms what quality culture means in its operating context.
+For example, quality culture can describe the atmosphere for development within the organisation as well as the individual and collective commitment to quality work.
+The ability to identify the organisation’s strengths and development areas is a sign of a mature quality culture.

 A quality label shows that the educational organisation has passed an external evaluation based on defined criteria.

-Quality management refers to the practices, processes or systems used by the educational organisation to plan, implement, monitor and develop the quality of its operation.
-Quality management can be understood as a general concept that includes quality assurance, development, management and steering.
+Quality management refers to the practices, processes or systems used by the educational organisation to plan, implement, monitor and develop the quality of its activities.
+Quality management can be understood as a general concept that includes quality management, steering, assurance and enhancement.

 Quality system (quality management system, quality assurance system)